petermattia/petermattia/_cyclic_voltammetry_simulation/fundamentals.md

  [ferro-/ferricyanide](https://en.wikipedia.org/wiki/Ferrocyanide).

 In this simulation, we model three mechanistic processes: the electrochemical reaction (charge transfer), the chemical reaction, and diffusion.
+This type of coupled electrochemical-chemical process is often called an $ EC $ reaction.

 #### Electrochemical reaction (charge transfer)